-Daylight saving time will end at 2:00 a.m. this Sunday, Nov.
-2, 2014, and it will be time to set the clocks back an hour.
+Daylight saving time will begin at 2:00 a.m.
+EST Sunday, March 8, 2015, and it will be time to set the clocks forward an hour.

 While daylight saving time was started in the United States primarily for the sake of conserving energy, some argue that is not the case anymore.

 The Standard Time Act was passed in 1918, which officially established time zones and incorporated daylight saving months into federal law.
 This was during World War I, when national efforts were made to conserve materials for the war effort.
 It was believed that if daytime hours could correspond better with natural light, fewer tasks would need to be done at night.
 Homes would need to use less energy to stay lit.